chaosAD/Semihosting/Readme.md

 The following shows how it looks like:
 ![Resetting the program](https://github.com/chaosAD/Semihosting/blob/master/Docs/images/ResettingProgram.png)

-The `tb` instruction is to create a temporary breakpoint at main.
-Note that temporary breakpoint means once breakpoint is triggered, it is automatically discarded.
+The `tb` instruction is to create a temporary breakpoint at `main()`.
+Note that _temporary breakpoint_ means that once the breakpoint has been triggered, it is automatically discarded.
 To create a permanent break point, use `b` instead.
 The next line asks the monitor to reset and halt the MCU.
-The last line, request GDB to continue (run).
+The last line, requests GDB to continue (resume running).

 To view the list of breakpoints, type `info breakpoints` and you get something like the below:
 ```